 One of my favourite hikes, it is impossible to get bored on this hike.
 Not only is it an interesting hike through the jungle and down a river, but Avocat Falls are also among the prettiest in Trinidad.
 Here is a detailed post on how to hike Avocat Waterfall and Three Pools on your own.

 If you only do one tour in Trinidad, make it this one!
 If you’re not an experienced hiker or don’t have a car, this tour is a great option.
 Not only will you hike upriver to Avocat Waterfall, but you will also get a chance to stop at Las Cuevas and Maracas Bay beaches.

 15. Guanapo Gorge

 This trailhead is tricky to find and you are better off with a guide, or someone who knows the trail at least.
-However, after an easy hike through forest and river you will find Guanapo Gorge.
-Depending on season this hike will vary greatly.
-In rainy season you will likely be swimming through the gorge, dry season walking along the riverbed.
+However, after an easy hike through the forest and river, you will find Guanapo Gorge.
+Depending on the season this hike will vary greatly.
+In rainy season you will likely be swimming through the gorge, in dry season walking along the riverbed.

 16. Bamboo Cathedral

 Located right off Tucker Valley Road in Chaguaramas is Bamboo Cathedral.
 This is a popular spot for locals to wander as well as have professional pictures taken.
 It also happens to be one of the best places to see monkeys.
 On many occasions, I witnessed red howler monkeys and groups of capuchin monkeys playing in the trees.

 If you’re feeling active, continue up the trail to the tracker station at the top.
 An old US Army outpost where they would listen in to foreign communications during World War II.
 It is now just derelict buildings but interesting nonetheless.
 Click to read more about Bamboo Cathedral and other North Coast hikes.